limwelwel/MeXE402_Midterm_Ada-Lemuel-J.-Eje-Ken-Christian-D./README.md

   - \( \beta_p \): Coefficients for each input feature.

 #### Training

-The goal is to find the optimal parameters \( \beta_0, \beta_1, ..., \beta_p \) that best fit the training data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The goal is to find the optimal parameters \( \beta_0, \beta_1, ..., \beta_p \) that best fit the training data.
 Logistic regression typically uses optimization techniques like gradient descent to minimize the cost function, often cross-entropy loss.

 #### Evaluation Metrics